 Potential Side Effects and Toxicity

 In general, Tivicay is well tolerated with infrequent side effects.
 The most common moderate to severe side effects in clinical studies were insomnia (3%), headache (2%), and fatigue (2%).
 Mild insomnia was observed in 7% of participants in one study.
 Increased CPK (creatine phosphokinase, a lab value indicating muscle damage), rhabdomyolysis (breakdown of muscle), and myopathy or myositis (muscle pain) were also reported.
 Data associate INSTIs with weight gain.
-In findings reported this year, the pediatric ODYSSEY/PENTA-29 Trial did not observe the weight gain seen in adults.
+In findings reported in 2021, the pediatric ODYSSEY/PENTA-29 trial did not observe the weight gain seen in adults.
 There have been rare reports of depression and suicidal ideation, primarily among people with a history of psychiatric illnesses, in people receiving INSTI-based regimens.
 DHHS guidelines recommend closely monitoring people on an INSTI who have pre-existing psychiatric conditions.
 Tivicay can cause a small, reversible increase in kidney function test (serum creatinine) within the first few weeks of treatment without affecting actual kidney function.
 Liver enzymes should be monitored in people with hepatitis B or C.

 Potential Drug Interactions